adarshaherle/jobexecutor/design.md

 jobexec --verbose  # Enables detailed logging
 ```

-## Testing and Reliability Considerations
+## Testing Plan

-The test plan ensures reliable operation of the Job Executor:
+The Job Executor testing will involve the following approaches:

-- **Unit Tests**: Validate job initiation, execution, termination, state transitions, and output handling.
+- **Unit Testing**: Utilize Go's testing framework to verify job initiation, execution, termination, output capture, and error handling.

-- **Integration Tests**: Confirm cgroup resource isolation and secure mTLS communication in Docker setups.
+- **Integration Testing**: Perform tests within Docker containers to provide consistent Linux environments, confirming cgroup-based resource isolation (CPU, memory, I/O) and secure mTLS communications.

-- **Concurrency Testing**: Detect and resolve concurrency issues using Go's race detector.
+- **Concurrency Testing**: Apply Go's race detector to detect concurrency issues and ensure thread-safe management during simultaneous job executions.

-**Goals**:
+**Goals:**
+- Ensure correct operation of job lifecycle processes.
+- Verify secure and reliable client-server interactions via mTLS.
+- Confirm effective resource isolation through cgroups.

-- Prevent resource leaks and ensure clean goroutine management.
+- Maintain stability and prevent resource leaks under concurrent workloads.

-- Provide consistent, clear error logging for stability and ease of debugging.

 ## Trade-offs

 During the design of Job Executor, several trade-offs were made to keep the system simple and focused.
 This section outlines the key limitations and decisions, and the reasoning behind them:

 -   **In-Memory Storage:** Job definitions and statuses are kept in memory, eliminating the need for a database.
 This simplifies deployment and speeds development but means data is lost on service restarts and can't be shared between instances.
 -   **No Caching:** Every request reads fresh from memory.
-While adequate for small loads, it may lead to inefficiencies if operations become costly at scale.
+While adequate for small loads, it may lead to inefficiencies if operations become costly at scale
 -   **Basic Concurrency:** Job execution uses simple concurrency controls (e.g., semaphores) without a sophisticated worker pool.
 This limits dynamic scaling and persistence of jobs.
 -   **Immediate Execution:** Jobs run as soon as a slot is available, with no built-in scheduling for future execution.
 -   **Security Trade-off:** mTLS ensures strong security but lacks granular access controls (like RBAC or API tokens), treating all authenticated clients equally.
 -   **Limited Features:** Missing capabilities such as automatic retries, dependency management, and multi-node distribution restrict the system to simple, controlled environments.